 8. If you have MP replicas on SCCM/ConfigMgr 2012 environment, you should disable Database replicas.
 Also, reconfigure software update points that use NLBs and Disable all site maintenance tasks.

 9. Make sure the Primary server admin who is running prerequisite checks and performing the actual upgrade process must be part of the local admins of CAS and CAS SQL.
-Also, they must have FULL admin access on SCCM and should SQL admin access.
+Also, they must have FULL admin access on SCCM and should have SQL admin access.

 10. Run the prerequisite checker – a couple of days before the scheduled upgrade – Ignore errors related to the AI license and some warnings like unsupported site system roles.
 More details here.

-As part of the Prerequisite check, I would recommend adding one more verification step to avoid the following issue during the upgrade process “Prerequisite Downloads – Use previously downloaded files- An error has occurred while attempting to download or verify required prerequisite components and setup cannot continue”.
+As part of the Prerequisite check, I would recommend adding one more verification step to avoid the following issue during the upgrade process “Prerequisite Downloads – Use previously downloaded files- An error has occurred while attempting to download or verify required prerequisite components, and setup cannot continue”.
 More details here (Authenticode Signature error).

 IGNORE the following errors on primary server prerequisite checks